SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_GPS_Tracking.md

 - **Station time table file**: is used when the real time running file was not update in the last 10 minutes

 Both files are the same format, but the real time running file can contain extra information about delays etc.
-The **Sydney Trains GPS Tracking** driver will read these files and will send an announcement request to the Sittig DVA interface when:
+The **Sydney Trains GPS Tracking** connector will read these files and will send an announcement request to the Sittig DVA interface when:

 - A train arrives to a station in the **next 20 minutes**
 - A train arrives to a station in the **next 10 minutes**